FREQUENTLY ASKED QUESTIONS (FAQs) ON AUDIT QUALITY REVIEWS

 - Please try to stick to the proposed visit date.
 If the date is not convenient due to unavoidable circumstances, you must communicate your circumstances or reasons for unavailability in writing to the Secretary/CEO within fifteen (15) days from the date of the notification letter.

-- Requests for postponement of the review visit will only usually be accepted if a reasonable alternative date can be agreed upon between your firm and the review team.
+- Requests for postponement of the review will only usually be accepted if a reasonable alternative date can be agreed upon between your firm and the review team.
 You may be subjected to a fee for the postponement.

 - You may be asked to take an alternative date earlier than the originally scheduled date, if there are no other available dates.
-You are less likely to be granted a postponement if you contact ICPAU shortly before the visit, given that no alternative visits to another firm can be scheduled at such short notice.
+You are less likely to be granted a postponement if you contact ICPAU shortly before the visit, given that no alternative reviews to another firm can be scheduled at such short notice.

-The on-site visit usually has four distinct steps:
+The review usually has four distinct steps:

 - the opening meeting;